sigmaSd/IRust/crates/irust_repl/README.md

 To use it, run one of:

-    jupyter notebook
+    code # vscode have the best implementation zed # zed implementation is nice as well jupyter notebook
     # In the notebook interface, select IRust from the 'New' menu
     jupyter qtconsole --kernel irust